+In December 2019, a novel strain of coronavirus surfaced (COVID-19) and spread around the world, with resulting business and social disruption.
 The operations and business results of the District could be materially and adversely affected in the future, including a reduction in the level of funding and potential impacts from the timing of cash flows.
 In addition, significant estimates may be materially and adversely impacted by national, state and local events designed to contain the coronavirus.
 Debt ratings for outstanding issuances may further be impacted.
-For the 2020-2021 school year, the District is offering instruction in formats consistent with local health guidelines.
+For the 2021-2022 school year, the District is offering instruction in formats consistent with local health guidelines.
 Throughout the pandemic the District has put into practice a number of safety measures to protect students and employees and will continue to revise them as needed.
+At the date of the issuance of these financial statements, the future impact of the CV19 Crisis cannot be reasonably estimated.